Les Wexner: Career

 Wexner began his retail career working in his parents' clothing store, "Leslie's", which had been named after him.
 According to Wexner, he began working at his parents' store so they could take a vacation.
 Wexner analyzed the sales and inventory, identifying the most and least profitable items.
 When his father refused to adjust the inventory, Wexner decided to open his own store.

 In 1963, Wexner's aunt lent him $5,000, which he combined with a matching loan from a bank in order to start The Limited.
 The store took its name from its focus on moderately priced merchandise, such as skirts, sweaters and shirts, that sold quickly and quickly generated revenue.
 Wexner opened the first store on August 10, 1963, in the Kingsdale Shopping Center in Upper Arlington, Ohio, a suburb of Columbus.
 One year later, Wexner's parents closed their store and joined their son in running The Limited.
 He opened the second Limited store in August 1964.
 He took Limited Brands public in 1969, listed as LTD on the NYSE.

-A. Alfred Taubman served as a mentor for Wexner, starting in the mid 1960s, and the two partnered on many deals involving Taubman's shopping malls.
-In 1972, Robert H. Morosky sold his house and moved into a small apartment to serve as Vice Chairman of the board of The Limited having full confidence and belief in Wexner.
-Morosky resigned in 1987 and gave a number of interviews decades later criticizing Wexner's closeness with Jeffery Epstein.
+A. Alfred Taubman served as a mentor for Wexner, starting in the mid-1960s, and the two partnered on many deals involving Taubman's shopping malls.
+In 1972, Robert H. Morosky, an active Catholic fund raiser, sold his house and moved into a small apartment in order to buy stock in The Limited and to serve as Vice Chairman of The Limited's board having full confidence and belief in Wexner.
+Morosky resigned in 1987 and gave a number of interviews decades later criticizing Wexner's closeness with Jeffrey Epstein.